bindusai585-byte/terraform/README.md

 update the security group rules for inbound(ssh) and outbound(all) in private subnet
 step5:
 add the elastic ip to the instances in vpc
+step6:
+Add the provisioner to copy the key to the bastionhost and can do the ssh to the private instance